-This policy establishes the framework and operational policy underpinning the basic views on corporate governance of the Sompo Holdings Group (hereinafter “the Group”).
+This Policy establishes the basic views, framework and operational policy regarding corporate governance of the Sompo Group (hereinafter “the Group”).

 1. Basic Views on Corporate Governance

 The Group management philosophy sets out that the Group will at all times carefully consider the interests of our customers when making decisions that shape our business.
 We will strive to contribute to the security, health, and wellbeing of our customers and society as a whole by providing insurance and related services of the highest quality possible.